StevenBlack/vocab/README.md

 ### decorous
 Proper, elegant in behavior and attitude.
-The proper decorum at a wedding does not include making bird calls or doing your Rodney Dangerfield imitation (regardless of how good it is).

 ### decry
 To put down someone or something; to speak or write about a situation in a way that reveals regret, outrage or anger.
-One decries pollution of the environment or a political injustice.

 ### defenestration
-To throw out the window—what you sometimes feel like doing with whining children.
-It seems that such an important-sounding word should mean something else, which is why people will be stunned when you use it properly.
+To throw out the window.

 ### degage
-Not emotionally involved; more of an emotional state than merely being intellectually objective.
-A friend listening to an argument between other friends is degage.
-An umpire or a referee or a judge is at least meant to be degage.
+Not emotionally involved.

 ### delusion
-Something that is falsely or delusively believed or propagated. a persistent false psychotic belief regarding the self or persons or objects outside the self that is maintained despite indisputable evidence to the contrary
+Something that is falsely or delusively believed or propagated.

 ### demagogue
-Usually refers to a politician or a leader who gains power by playing on the emotions of his constituents; there's an element of charisma and danger in it.
+Usually refers to a politician or a leader who gains power by playing on the emotions of his constituents.
-Adolf Hitler was a demagogue.

 ### demijohn
-A narrow-necked bottle with wicker basket-work woven around it, like the empty bottles of Chianti that become candleholders on red-checked tablecloths in Italian restaurants.
+A narrow-necked bottle with wicker basket-work woven around it.

 ### demimondaine